Joan Walsh

 Joan Maureen Walsh (born September 18, 1958) is a liberal American political pundit and journalist.
 Walsh is national affairs correspondent for The Nation, and was previously an on-air political analyst at CNN and MSNBC.
-She produced the 2020 documentary "The Sit In: Harry Belafonte Hosts The Tonight Show."
+She produced the 2020 documentary The Sit In: Harry Belafonte Hosts The Tonight Show.
 She is a former editor-in-chief of Salon and author of the book What's the Matter with White People?

 Early life and education

 Walsh was born in Brooklyn, New York to an Irish Catholic family.
 In 1960, her family moved to Oceanside, Long Island.
 She has one brother and one sister.
-At the age of 13, her family moved to a northern suburb of Milwaukee where she attended high school.
+At the age of 13, her family moved to a northern suburb of Milwaukee where she attended high school and was editor of the school's newspaper.
 Her mother died when she was 17.

-Walsh is a graduate of the University of Wisconsin, where she wrote for The Daily Cardinal.
+Walsh is a graduate of the University of Wisconsin, where she was the Campus Editor for The Daily Cardinal.

 Media career

 Print media

+After graduating from college, she joined a liberal weekly paper in California, the Santa Barbara News and Review, where she went on to become editor-in-chief.

 When the online magazine Salon launched in 1998, Walsh became its first news editor.
 She was editor-in-chief from 2005 to 2010.
 In 2015, she left Salon for The Nation, and would become the publication's national affairs correspondent.

 TV career

 Walsh worked at MSNBC for a total of twelve years, six of them under contract.
 On December 23, 2017, Walsh said MSNBC had chosen not to renew her contract, which the network described as a decision made because of an annual review.
-In their statement, MSNBC also said that "Unfortunately we couldn’t renew Joan, but she and her distinct perspective will still be invited on our shows."
+In their statement, MSNBC also said that "Unfortunately we couldn't renew Joan, but she and her distinct perspective will still be invited on our shows."

 MSNBC's decision to not renew Walsh's contract prompted critical reactions from other MSNBC personalities, including Joy Reid and Chris Hayes.
 Some of Walsh's supporters also protested MSNBC's decision using the Twitter hashtag #KeepJoanWalsh.

 Later that day, Walsh tweeted that she would move to CNN in 2018, which was soon confirmed by a CNN spokeswoman.
 While at CNN, Walsh pushed back against former Donald Trump staffer Marc Short for accusing her of being anti-religious.

 It was announced on December 14, 2020, that her contract with CNN would not be renewed.
-Walsh stated in response:“I’m grateful to CNN for the opportunity.
+Walsh stated in response:"I'm grateful to CNN for the opportunity.
 Nobody is promised a decade of paid TV commentary.
 Arguably, nobody deserves it!
-I am certainly willing to contribute to my friends’ shows on MSNBC and on CNN too when I’m right for the topic.”
+I am certainly willing to contribute to my friends' shows on MSNBC and on CNN too when I'm right for the topic."